idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step09_mat_props.md

 cd ~/projects/babbler
 mkdir test/tests/materials/packed_column

 In this folder, create a file named `packed_column_test.i` and add the inputs given in [pc-test].
 In the `[filter]` block, a `PackedColumn` object is created with a `"viscosity"` input that is trivial for testing purposes as its value goes directly to the property reference.
-However, for the `"radius"` input, the median value of the domain, $r_{s} = 2$, was selected, because this obviously corresponds to the median value of the range, $K = 4.907 \times 10^{-9}$, and, therefore, can be verified in such terms.
+However, for the `"radius"` input, the median value of the domain, $r = 2$, was selected, because this obviously corresponds to the median value of the range, $K = 4.907 \times 10^{-9}$, and, therefore, can be verified in such terms.
 Outputs were requested for both properties by means which were discussed in the [#out-props] section, where the format will be an ExodusII file so that an `Exodiff` tester may reference it.

 !listing tutorials/tutorial01_app_development/step09_mat_props/test/tests/materials/packed_column/packed_column_test.i
          link=False